 As Boston's largest and most populous neighborhood, Dorchester encompasses a rich diversity of approximately 92,000 residents.
 According to the 2010 Census Dorchester is 37.3% Black, 28% White, 13.8% Hispanic, 11.6 % Asian and 10.2% comprised of Native Americans, Hawaiian /Pacific Islander and Other.
 But although rich in resources, Dorchester residents still face some of the highest rates of poverty and social inequities in the city.
 Dot Art believes all residents of Boston should have access to visual arts learning opportunities and is striving to increase the numbers of children and adults that it serves.

-Dot Art is grateful to Mass Cultural Council for operational support.
+Dot Art is grateful to Mass Cultural Council for operational support and EdVesters for school partnership support!
 We have received funding over the years from many Boston area foundations.
 We are proud to collaborate with cultural and civic groups in Dorchester such as UMass Boston, The Henderson Elementary School, Ashmont Hill Nursery School, Dorchester Bike Festival, Codman Academy Charter School, Saint Mark’s Main Streets, Dorchester Food Coop and Farmer’s Market, The Mather Elementary School, Boston City Singers, The Lee Academy Innovation School, College Bound Dorchester, Ashmont Hill Civic Association, The Peabody Square Firehouse.